 This concept is not new, but there is greater competition and accountability.
 Now, only proposals with convincing arguments of success are likely to be funded.
 Just as a financial investor would not invest in a mutual fund without examining its performance data, philanthropic and government funders desire to invest in programs that can specifically demonstrate their results.

 The Winning Proposal

 A winning proposal leaves the funder with little doubts about the program’s ability to achieve a high social return on investment.
-The following five elements will portray to your funder that your program is a safe investment and will produce what they want.
+The following 5 steps to measure social change will portray to your funder that your program is a safe investment and will produce what they want.

 - Focus on the outcomes: Outcomes are the level of performance or achievement that occurs because of the services your organization provided.
 Outcomes go beyond how many clients will be served.
 They outline how lives and circumstances will be changed because of this program.
 Program results are aligned with the funders desired outcomes.

 - Include a logic model: A logic model describes logical linkages between your programs resources, activities, outputs, participants and short-, intermediate-, and long-term outcomes related to a specific problem or situation.
 This is often known as your theory of change.
 How does your program achieve your stated outcomes?
 Even if the proposal does not specifically ask for a logic model, it is a great idea to include a graphical representation of how your proposed services will achieve the programs desired results.

 - Prove your effectiveness: Once you established how your program achieves outcomes, you need to prove it.
 Ideally, you should include existing data that demonstrates how your program is already solving the stated problem.
 If you don’t have your own data yet, use data from established research on similar programs and services.
 Clearly describe how your services are like the ones in those studies.